- – 1. Do You Delegate Tasks to Maximize Efficiency?

 Review the five main questions to ask a general contractor below:

-1. Delegate Tasks to Maximize Efficiency?
+1. Do You Delegate Tasks to Maximize Efficiency?

 As you search for a contractor, one of the most important questions to ask is about how they delegate tasks.
 A successful general contractor knows they must empower their team of workers and subcontractors by handing over some responsibilities instead of doing everything on their own.
 When a contractor can delegate tasks to various team members, they’ll be much more efficient.
 They won’t have to handle so many tasks on their own or consistently watch over their team to make sure they’re doing the job right.